luanorlandi/Text-Compressor/README.md

 ### How to use

-Text Compressor performs compression and decompression operations indicated by argument on the command line.
+TextCompressor performs compression and decompression operations indicated by argument on the command line.
 For example, you can compress with Huffman:

 ```
 TextCompressor.jar encode -i source.txt -o  encode.txt --bwt=false --huffman=true --runl=false
 ```

-BWT and Run-Lenght:
+BWT and Run-Length:

 ```
-TextCompressor.jar encode -i source.txt -o  encode.txt --bwt=true --txtblck=8 --huffman=true --runl=false
+TextCompressor.jar encode -i source.txt -o  encode.txt --bwt=true --txtblck=8 --huffman=false --runl=true
 ```

 To decompress, use: